Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 suggest that maybe it wasn't an accident,

-that maybe he was hit and it was murder, and then they go,
+that maybe he was hit and it was murder.

 I tell you that an hour and 20 minutes later.